Reading Time: 4 minutes

 - Vendors included in their CI Report receive interest in the form of inquiries, survey responses, and more.

-Evaluation Criteria for Continuous Integration Tools for the Forrester Wave CI Report
+Our Summary of the Evaluation Criteria for Continuous Integration Tools for the Forrester Wave CI Report

 Current offering of the CI product